-The McWane science center is back!
+The McWane Science Center is back!

 BIRMINGHAM, Ala.
-(WIAT) — Many of Birmingham’s young, curious, and creative minds got back to The McWane Science Center Wednesday morning as they opened up to the public for the first time in months.
+(WIAT) — On Wednesday, many of Birmingham’s young, curious, and creative minds got back to The McWane Science Center as they opened up to the public for the first time in months.

 “There’s been a lot of unstructured activities and I like this because even though kids go a little crazy in here, it’s definitely more of a structured feel,” said Samantha Giambalvo, a mother who brought her kids to the re-opening on Wednesday.
 “So it’s more like learning and giving them something to do that’s a little more focused.”